 - The program culminates with the capstone course, during which participants draw on what they’ve learned during the program to tackle challenging case studies.

-Graduates of the program earn the professional designation of Certified Public-Safety Executive (CPE) and will be recognized at APCO's Annual Conference & Expo, beginning at APCO 2017.
+Graduates of the program earn the professional designation of Certified Public-Safety Executive (CPE) and are recognized at APCO's Annual Conference & Expo in August of each year.